-- (a) a person who conducts as a business one or more of the activities listed in the First Schedule and includes: - i. a trustee within the meaning of the Trusts (Miscellaneous Provisions) Act, 2018 (Act 2018-49); - ii. a person who operates an insurance business within the meaning of the Insurance Act; - iii. a market actor, self-regulatory organisation, participant and issuer of securities within the meaning of the Securities Act; - iv. a mutual fund and mutual fund administrator within the meaning of the Mutual Funds Act or any person who manages a mutual fund; - v. a licensee under the Financial Institutions Act; - vi. a building society within the meaning of the Building Societies Act; - vii. a credit union within the meaning of the Co-operative Societies Act; - viii. a friendly society within the meaning of the Friendly Societies Act; - ix. a foundation within the meaning of the Foundations Act, 2013 (Act 2013-2); and - x. a private trust company within the meaning of the Private Trust Companies Act, 2012 (Act 2012-22) - (b) foreign sales corporation within the meaning of the Barbados Foreign Sales Corporation Act; and - (c) a society with restricted liability within the meaning of the Societies with Restricted Liability Act;
+- (a) a person who conducts as a business one or more of the activities listed in the First Schedule and includes: - (i) a trustee of an international trust within the meaning of the International Trusts Act, who is resident in Barbados within the meaning of that Act; - (ii) an exempt insurance company within the meaning of the Exempt Insurance Act, - (iii) a person who operates an insurance business within the meaning of the Insurance Act: - (iv) a market actor, self-regulatory organisation, participant and issuer of securities within the meaning of the Securities Act; - (v) a mutual fund and mutual fund administrator within the meaning of the Mutual Funds Act or any person who manages a mutual fund; - (vi) a licensee under the Financial Institutions Act. - (vii) a person who provides an international financial service within the meaning of the International Financial Services Act; - (viii) a building society within the meaning of the Building Societies Act, - (ix) a credit union within the meaning of the Co-operative Societies Act, and - (x) a friendly society within the meaning of the Friendly Societies Act, - (b) a foreign sales corporation within the meaning of the Barbados Foreign Sales Corporation Act; - (c) an international business company within the meaning of the International Business Companies Act; and - (d) a society with restricted liability within the meaning of the Societies With Restricted Liability Act.